Robert-M-Lucas/h-mail/docs/generated/pow/PowPolicy.md

 > Defined in [pow.rs](../../../interface/src/interface/pow.rs)

 ## Description
-Represents a user's pow policy that dictates how an incoming email is categorised
+Represents a user's pow policy that dictates how an incoming h-mail is categorised

 ## Schema